-California Vehicle Code 22348 VC imposes the penalties for driving over 100 miles per hour on a California freeway.
-This offense is punished by fines, negligent operator points, and a possible drivers license suspension.
+California Vehicle Code 22348 VC imposes the penalties for driving over 100 miles per hour on a freeway.
+This offense is punished by up to $1000 in fines, two points on the person’s driver’s license, and a possible driver’s license suspension.

 VC 22348 states that “a person who drives a vehicle upon a highway at a speed greater than 100 miles per hour is guilty of an infraction punishable, as follows…upon a first conviction…by a fine of not to exceed five hundred dollars ($500).
 The court may also suspend the privilege of the person to operate a motor vehicle for a period not to exceed 30 days.”

 There are five important points to know about driving over 100 miles per hour.

 - The base fine VC 22348 ranges from $500 to $1,000

 - The offense can result in a license suspension for 30 days to one year.

 - A motorist driving over 100 miles per hour will also receive two points on his DMV record.
 You risk getting a negligent operator license suspension if you get 4 points in 12 months, 6 points in 24 months or 8 points in 36 months.

 - Drivers speeding over 100 miles per hour must also appear in court.
 An attorney can be hired to handle the case in court.
 If so, the client does not need to be present in court.

 - If no appearance is made, the driver will face a charge of failure to appear, per 40508 VC, which can be charged as a misdemeanor.